 Food and materials (e.g., consumer goods) are smaller sources of greenhouse gas emissions in our community than transportation and buildings, but they are still significant, especially from a consumption-based emissions perspective.
+Food accounts for 19% and materials is 9% of our community consumption-based emissions.
 Reducing the impact of consumption and waste will lower our environmental impact.

 - Reduce food waste

 - Choose lower-carbon foods